nus-cs1010/2425-s1/docs/about.md

 ## Communication Policy

 There are two main platforms for communication in CS1010: Piazza and RT.

 - Use Piazza if you have questions about the course content and assessments.
 The teaching team will monitor Piazza regularly and respond to your questions there.
 - Use RT (Request Tracker) for administrative and logistic matters (e.g., request for make-up test, request for re-grading of an assessment)

-Emails or Canvas messages can be used in the following situations:
+Emails or Canvas messages should be used only in the following situations:

 - You are contacted by the teaching team through email or Canvas messages first.
 - You wish to contact an individual instructor on private or personal matters.